AIS-Bonn/tiago_isaac/README.md

 # TIAGo++ Simulation in Isaac Sim

 This repository contains a working Isaac Sim simulation of the Pal Robotics TIAGo++ robot with Mecanum wheels.
-For more detailed technical explanations, please also refer to [our paper (link TODO)].
+For more detailed technical explanations, please also refer to [our accompanying paper](https://arxiv.org/abs/2510.10273).

 ## Table of Contents
 - [Video Demo](#video-demo)